ponylang/ponylang-website/content/blog/last-week-in-pony-020424.md

 ### MacOS on Apple Silicon Support (Re-)Added

 We've added MacOS on Apple Silicon as a supported platform.
 Prior to August of 2023, it was a supported platform.
-Unfortuantely, we had to drop it as a fully supported platform when we migrated off of CirrusCI.
+Unfortunately, we had to drop it as a fully supported platform when we migrated off of CirrusCI.

 This week, GitHub introduced M1 based GitHub Actions runners.
 With the addition of those runners, we are once again able to fully support MacOS on Apple Silicon.

-We will be providing prebuily versions of ponyc, corral, and ponyup.
+We will be providing prebuilt versions of ponyc, corral, and ponyup.
 Until the next respective releases of each program, only nightly builds are available.

 ### Fedora 39 Support Added